natasam/DominantColorsFlutter/README.md

 # dominant_colors
 ### (soon on the pub.dev)
 A  Flutter project that extracts dominant colors from images using the K-means algorithm.
+The Palette Library with the same purpose probably as [Android's Pallete API](https://developer.android.com/develop/ui/views/graphics/palette-colors).

-Here is the article explaining this specific algorithm used for this case:
+#### Here is the article explaining this specific algorithm used for this case:

 [Medium Article - Extracting Dominant Image Colors in Flutter with the K-means++ Algorithm](https://medium.com/@natasa.misic10/extracting-dominant-image-colors-in-flutter-with-the-k-means-algorithm-bdf2b829bde5)